Mental Health and Wellbeing

 At Ladygrove Park Primary School, we are pleased and excited to be introducing The Thrive Approach in our setting.
 Thrive supports children with their emotional health, well-being and social skills.
 Children cannot always put their needs into words, but the way children behave can tell us a lot about how they are feeling.

-We have a new Thrive room, The Lodge, which is where trained Thrive practitioners, Sarah Cheetham and Cath Deacon, work with children, either 1:1 or in small groups.
+We have a new Thrive room, The Lodge, which is where trained Thrive practitioners work with children, either 1:1 or in small groups.
 The activities that we do might include sand play, board games, painting, model making, exploring difficult situations through role-play or comic strips, and playing strategy and team games